 The choice of Five Little Pigs may seem a bit derivative when Professor Barnard describes it as “the best Christie of all” and John Curran as “my favourite book” on his website.
-But I don’t think it’s the best, nor is it my favourite – although it would be very close on both those counts.
+But I don’t think it’s the best puzzle, nor is it my favourite one – although it would be close on both those counts.
 However, I think it would be top if I were choosing my favourite Christie novel rather than her best puzzle.

-As such, it’s the one I would take it to the desert island.
+As such, it’s the one I would take to the desert island.
 That’s because, more than any of her other novels, I still get something new from it, factually or emotionally, every time I read it.
-It probably contains more potentially relevant facts, described in more different ways, than any other Christie detective novel and I remember thinking, when embarking on my commentary, Where on earth do I begin?
+It probably contains more potentially relevant facts, described in more different ways, than any other Christie novel and I remember thinking, when embarking on my commentary, Where on earth do I begin?
 I eventually decided that the only thing to do was to create a large chart with columns for the five little pigs and with rows for the episodes in the story (I worked out that there are 14) and to complete it carefully with the verbal and written evidence of the pigs so as to get a proper timeline for all the evidence.
-It was the most intricate task of analysis that I undertook in preparing my book but my admiration for the quality of the puzzle only grew as I did it.
+It was the most intricate task of analysis that I undertook in preparing my two volumes but my admiration for the quality of the puzzle only grew as I did it.

 “Hooding his eyes, the judge smiled to himself.
 He’d cooked Seton’s goose all right!”